Miteshryp/ecs-rust/notes.md

 - These `SystemParam`s are extractors responsible for extracting the state values from a world instance in a safe manner for execution on schedules.

 - These `extractor` parameters are going to be declared by ECS system and can be used by the user to extract state data from the assigned world to be used in a system function.

-### Critical issue regarding parallel systems

-##### Problem
-Currently, all the `SystemParam`s that need to be passed into a system are being initialised everytime run is called on the system, which means that all `SystemParam`s try to initialise every frame.

-But this could also cause trouble leading to data race conditions.

-However, we cannot really create a RwLock on the world, since that would essentially force the entire design to be sequential, since the initialise function requires a `&mut World`, and that would require every system to secure a lock to the world before execution, hence essentially making the system sequential.

-##### Solution adapted
-To solve this, we have to allow multiple `&mut World`s, but we have to ensure that the internal state remains consistent throughout, meaning that if 2 systems are accessing the same resource, they should be `relatively sequential`

-In simple words, each resource defined in the World structure needs to be individualistically locked using RwLocks. `Extractors` will then own the locks returned by the extraction function.

-No 2 conflicting extractors should run at the same time to cause lock owning conflict.
-This is the responsibility of a Scheduler.